irisnet-ai/php-api-client/docs/Api/AICheckOperationsApi.md

 $url = 'url_example'; // string | The url to the video that needs to be checked.
 $callback = {"callbackUrl":"http://www.example.com/callback?video","headers":{"Authorization":"Basic Rm9yemEgTmFwb2xpLCBzZW1wcmUh"}}; // \Irisnet\API\Client\Model\Callback
 $detail = 1; // int | Set the detail level of the response.  * _1_ - The response only contains the _Summary_ and possibly the _Encoded_ schemas for basic information's (better API performance). * _2_ - Additionally lists all broken rules (_BrokenRule_ schema) according to the configuration parameters that were requested. * _3_ - Also shows events (_Event_ schema) that contains extended features to each found object.
 $imageEncode = false; // bool | Specifies whether or not to draw an output video that can be downloaded afterwards.
+The output video format will be MP4 containing H.264 encoding independent of the input format.
 The _Encoded_ schema will be available in the response.
 $checkRate = 0; // int | The milliseconds between each AI check.
 E.g. The AI will check 1 frame per second when checkRate is set to '1000'.

 try {